Subtypes?

 First of all, it's necessary to distinguish Augusta's early, incomplete version of socionics from 90s Eastern classical socionics, which was also developed and solidified by Bukalov and Gulenko after Augusta had largely moved away from socionics research.
 Augusta's version is more properly called pre-classical socionics since it is no longer used by any major authors, even in the East.
 In particular pre-classical socionics emphasizes concepts like accepting/producing, mental/vital, and information flow through supervision rings which are largely not in practical use today, either in Eastern or Western schools.
 It shares emphasis on type dichotomies with classical socionics, although some Eastern schools are said to emphasize functions more than dichotomies.

 Pre-classical socionics should largely be regarded as an early attempt to make sense of the theory, but which contains many speculative ideas that didn't pan out (like Reinin dichotomies).
 Augusta herself viewed her ideas as speculative and incomplete: “This is not science at all.
 What I wrote is a lot of hypotheses, it still needs to be proved and proved."
+(Lytov) She also is never recorded as having criticized other socionists' development of her work in any way other than this, nor did she ever dismiss it as "not really socionics" — a far cry from the hyper-originalists who now claim to be following her vision.

 Classical socionics on the other hand is much closer to Western socionics (SWS).
 Its definitions of the IMEs are quite close — for example as described in Mironov et al's 2006 book on IME semantics.
 Some semantics I would change are Ni as unqualified "time" and being on time, Ni as urgency (which has Se elements), Ne as luck, and associating Te with action rather than Se.
 But overall they are quite close.